vaniasawa/DSA/Educative.io/Grokking Coding Interview Patterns in Python/2. Fast and Slow Pointers/intro.md

 # Fast and Slow Pointers

 Use to traverse an iterable data structure at different speeds.
-Determine data structure traits, not the values in the data structure itself, using indices in arrays or node pointers in linked lists.
+Determine data structure traits, not the values in the data structure itself, using **indices in arrays** or **node pointers in linked lists**.
-- Detect cycles in a data structure
+- Detect cycles in a data structure (Floyd's Cycle Detection Algorithm)
 - Delete nth node from the end of the list

+Slow pointer moves by a factor of 1, and Fast pointer moves by a factor of 2.

 ## Does my Problem Match this Pattern?